Asad-noor/DownloaderApp/README.md

-### Design an app where user can download a large file from internet.
+### This app is about downloading large file in background where user can download it from internet.

 #### Features: